 Vitamin C is an antioxidant that protects and nurtures your skin and prevents acne, blemishes, and blackheads.
 It fights the harmful free radicals and inhibits bacterial growth.

 Consume foods rich in vitamin C, such as lemon or any citrus fruits, red bell pepper, papaya, strawberries, and dark leafy vegetables.
-You can also take vitamin C supplements.
-They can help boost collagen.

 Apply orange peel: